How To Apply For Academic Jobs In Linguistics

 “What would you like to know about us?”

 is also one you should prepare for.
 This question might be considered a trick question: the interviewers ask it because they want to be nice (i.e., to engage in reciprocity in a social interaction).
 But of course, they are the ones who have a job to offer and you are unemployed, so practically speaking the need to impress and persuade falls entirely on your side.
-Thus it would make sense not to use the question as an opportunity to probe into potential shortcomings of the interviewers' department.
+So don’t take the occasion to indulge your curiosity.
+A sensible gambit that has been suggested to me is to ask the interviewers about their hopes and aspirations for the position — perhaps you can then point out relevant aspects of the position that make you a good match.

 There are two strategies for job talks.